My first children’s picture book!

 2nd: *OT Dr. Anne Zachry, author of RetroBaby and RetroToddler, as well as blog author Pediatric Occupational Therapy Tips, reviews the book and is also having a giveaway!

 3rd: *OT Tonya of TherapyFunZone reviews the book and also teaches you how to make an adorable two-toned knot-tied jellyfish!

 Amazon Book Reviews: https://www.amazon.com/Centipede-Who-Couldnt-Tie-Shoes/dp/1945033401

 Questions?
 Comments?
-Contact me via gmail (karen.dobyns) or my Miss Awesomeness Facebook page on sidebar.
+Contact me via gmail (karen.dobyns) or my Miss Awesomeness Facebook page on sidebar, or the form below.